 I'll share with you the details in a moment, but first, let me allow the photos to speak for themselves!

-I also changed out the traditional chandelier for this gorgeous, contemporary drum shade chandelier from Crate and Barrel
+I also changed out the traditional chandelier for this gorgeous, contemporary drum shade chandelier from Crate and Barrel.
+I adore it.

 You know I can't resist a dramatic before and after photo, so here you go!

 So, what do you think of the transformation thus far?

 [mv_create 1 11 200 2016 key=”1″ type=”list” title=”Most Popular Projects” thumbnail=”<a href=” https designertrapped com wp content uploads diy home decor projects blog jpg a]

 Doable DIYs.Design tips.Colorful decor.